 Just south of the Adler Planetarium is a 120-acre peninsula jutting into Lake Michigan.
 This island that's not quite an island is dedicated to all things nature, with gorgeous walkways and stunning views of the Chicago skyline among its most notable features.

 When it comes to comedy, unique things to do in Chicago include attending a Chicago Underground Comedy show.
 This alt-comedy club highlights stand-up acts as well as sketch comedy.
 And, it has no regrets about the punchlines it pulls.

 Chicago once had a thriving printing industry.
-Although those days have long passed, visitors can still explore the section of the city once dedicated to this industry-South Dearborn Street.
+Although those days have long passed, visitors can still explore the section of the city once dedicated to this industry-South, Dearborn Street.
 While here, browse in bookstores, stop in for a coffee at a local café, and take time to view the murals on the Franklin Building.

 Rockefeller Memorial Chapel

 This gothic-inspired chapel was donated to the University of Chicago by John D. Rockefeller.
-It boasts stunning architecture, a 72-bell carillon (the second largest in the world), more than 100 stone sculptures, and ornate stained glass windows.
+It boasts stunning architecture, a 72-bell carillon (the second largest in the world), more than 100 stone sculptures, and ornate stained-glass windows.

 To experience marvelous views of the downtown Chicago skyline without the crowds, visit Promontory Point.
 This man-made peninsula juts out into Lake Michigan, providing the perfect perspective on the city.
 Designed by famous Chicago architect Daniel H. Burnham, it's a natural retreat ideal for leisure time.

 Chicago's Food Trucks

-A few of the best include Gaztro-Wagon, La Cocinita and The Southern Mac and Cheese Truck.
-As food trucks are mobile, there's even a handy website that tracks the trucks and tells you where they’re going to be and when.
+A few of the best include Gaztro-Wagon, La Cocinita, and The Southern Mac and Cheese Truck.
+As food trucks are mobile, there's even a handy website that tracks the trucks and tells you where they will be and when.

 Pullman Historic District

-This entire neighborhood was built to house the many employees of the Pullman factory, famous for it’s “Pullman Sleeping Car."
-As such, it's quite unique and has become an official Chicago landmark.
+This entire neighborhood was built to house the many employees of the Pullman factory, famous for its "Pullman Sleeping Car."
+As such, it's pretty unique and has become an official Chicago landmark.

-If you're the type of person who could celebrate Oktoberfest all year-round, visiting Chicago's Germantown is a must.
+If you're the type of person who could celebrate Oktoberfest all year round, visiting Chicago's Germantown is a must.
 Officially known as Chicago's Lincoln Square neighborhood), this area of the city boasts cobblestone streets, an authentic German dining hall, old-fashioned shops, and much more.

-26) Chicago Architecture Foundation River Cruise
+Chicago Architecture Foundation River Cruise

 During the 90-minute tour, you'll get the real history of Chicago as well as learn fascinating tidbits about its famous buildings.
 We recommend going at twilight for a truly mesmerizing experience.

 Experience the Best Unique Things to Do in Chicago

 Now you're ready to experience the best unique things to do in Chicago.
 From interesting neighborhoods to explore to engaging museums and quirky entertainment, the Windy City offers a little something for everyone.
-Which unusual activity will you add to your Chicago itinerary?